13 New Ways to Eat Peanut Butter & Jelly

 No need to worry about anything sticking to the roof of your mouth with this light and fluffy peanut butter and strawberry jam dessert.
 With the slightly tart but delightfully sweet strawberry layered between smooth peanut butter and salty chopped peanuts, the PB&J mousse bar is frankly irresistible and, by the way, sugar-, soy-, and gluten-free.

 Sometimes pizza for breakfast just isn’t what you’re in the mood for, and what you need is a more traditional grab-and-go start to your day.
 That’s where peanut butter and jelly-filled muffins come in.
-Made with bananas, rice milk, and flaxseed, Robin Asbell’s Elvis-style muffins from Big Vegan are the way to go for breakfast, lunch, or a mid-afternoon snack.
+Made with bananas, rice milk, and flaxseed, Robin Asbell’s Elvis-style muffins from Oregon Live are the way to go for breakfast, lunch, or a mid-afternoon snack.

 It’s no secret that a dollop of peanut butter, and perhaps a surreptitious scoop of jelly for the adventurist, can brighten up any dull bowl of oatmeal, but we bet you didn’t think of serving up the morning staple in a decadent yet healthy stack of pancakes.
 With oatmeal as the inspiration for the pancake batter, we think these PB&J Oatcakes are perfect for Flapjack Fridays.

 Move over boring movie snacks, popcorn is about to get a whole lot better.
 Veggie Gal’s Peanut Butter and Jelly Popcorn Balls are a melty mix of peanut butter, jelly, brown rice syrup, vanilla, and a pinch of salt for good measure.
 Sweet and sticky in all the right places, debut these sure-to-be-a-hit munchies at your next movie night––just make sure to have plenty of napkins on hand.